The Efficacy of Semantics-Preserving Transformations in Self-Supervised Learning for Medical Ultrasound: Ultrasound-Specific Transformations

 \subsection{Convexity Change (U01)}

-To mimic an alternative convex beam shape with a different $\theta_0$, a mapping is calculated that results in a new beam shape wherein $p_0$ is translated vertically.
-A new value for the width of the top of the beam is randomly calculated, facilitating the specification of a new $p_0$.
+To mimic an alternative convex FOV shape with a different $\theta_0$, a mapping is calculated that results in a new FOV shape wherein $p_0$ is translated vertically.
+A new value for the width of the top of the FOV is randomly calculated, facilitating the specification of a new $p_0$.
 Given the new $p_0$, a pixel map $\mathbf{f}_{c \rightarrow c'}$ is computed according to Algorithm~\ref{alg:convexity-change}.
 Similar to the probe type change transformation, pixel intensities at each coordinate in the transformed image are interpolated according to the corresponding coordinate in the original image returned by $\mathbf{f}_{c \rightarrow c'}$.